dkandalov/dkandalov.github.io/micro-blog.md

 Since it's nearly impossible to "win" any code style/formatting argument, could we have a projectional editor for #Kotlin/#Java, e.g. as an IntelliJ plugin please.
 It has to be clever though to project into the "current code style" in text format 🧐

 #### 2023/10/26
-I wonder how much code layout (let’s say just within a file) affects how we think about programs.
+I wonder how much code layout (let's say just within a file) affects how we think about programs.
 Is there any research? 🤔🔬 What if changing the layout could shift overall project design to be less data centric for example?

 #### 2023/10/25
 Thinking about details first/last in #Kotlin classes, the default style is neither.
 It seems to be guided by object initialisation and execution order (init fields, invoke constructor, public/private functions).
 As a reader you're supposed to play the role of a computer I guess 🤷